|

 with your personal ranking, if you want books about Indian tribes, but not

 if you are looking for books written by Laurence H. Tribe.)
+If your search contains

 more than one word, then the system next applies another test.
 Catalog records